Corphon/Dao/README.md

-# Dao System
+# Dao Framework

-## Project Overview

-The Dao System is a simulation framework inspired by the Daoist concept of "Dao begets One, One begets Two, Two begets Three, Three begets all things".
-It aims to demonstrate the self-organizing behavior and diversity of nature by simulating the evolution of complex systems.
-This project adopts a modular architecture that supports flexible extensions and efficient parallel computing.
+Dao is a lightweight, flexible framework designed for grid-based simulations.
+It focuses on simplicity, modularity, and extensibility, allowing developers to create complex simulations with minimal effort.

 ## Project Structure